EVerest/everest-core/modules/EnergyManager/doc/index.rst

 Best Practices
 ^^^^^^^^^^^^^^

 In general, this feature works best in a configuration with 32A per phase and a Watt-based limit.
-In this setup, there is a hysteresis because the single-phase and three-phase charging intervals overlap:
+In this setup, there is an overlap between the single phase and three phase domain:

 - Single-phase charging: 1.3kW to 7.4kW
 - Three-phase charging: 4.2kW to 22kW (or 11kW)

-If the intervals do not overlap, there is no hysteresis.
-Be aware that some vehicles support 32A on 1ph but are limited to 16A on 3ph.
-Others may be limited to 16A in 1ph mode, resulting in slower-than-expected charging in 1ph mode.
+This avoids switching too often in the most elegant way.
+Other methods to reduce the number of switch cycles can be configured in the EnergyManager, see config options above.

 Current Limitations
 -------------------